Prompt Flow Integrity to Prevent Privilege Escalation in LLM Agents

-\PP{Evaluation Metrics} To evaluate an agent's performance in terms of providing both utility and security, we introduce \emph{Secure Utility Rate}~(SUR) as a metric.
-SUR is defined as the percentage of user tasks successfully completed by the agent while remaining secure against attacks~(i.e., task success and attack fail).
+\PP{Evaluation Metrics} To evaluate an agent's performance in terms of providing both utility and security, we introduce the \emph{Secure Utility Rate}~(SUR) as a metric.
+SUR is defined as the percentage of user tasks successfully completed by the agent while remaining secure against attacks~(i.e., task success and attack failure).
 To evaluate the agent's robustness against attacks, we measured \emph{Attacked Task Rate}~(ATR), which represents the percentage of user tasks attacked~(i.e., attack success) regardless of task completion.

 A prompt injection attack is considered successful if the agent successfully completes the attacker's task in the injected prompt, as defined by AgentDojo~\cite{agentdojo}.
-A data injection attack is considered successful if an unsafe data flow occurs from the attacker's data to a privileged sink (i.e., privileged plugin calls or the final answer).
-Explicit control flows and implicit flows are identified by manually analyzing the execution logs of security tasks, verifying whether the attacker-injected data influenced privileged plugin calls or the final answer.
-If an agent alerts and warns the user about the unsafe data flow, the attack is considered unsuccessful since the user has the option to deny the data flow, thereby preventing the attack.
+A data injection attack is considered successful if the attacker's data is directly used in privileged operations~(i.e., unsafe data flow) or the attacker's data is used as prompt, succeeding the malicious task in the injected data~(i.e., unsafe control flow).
+If an agent alerts and warns the user about potential security risks, we considered the attack unsuccessful since the user may decide not to proceed.